githubpartners/learning-lab-markdown/first-day-on-github.md

 ## (3) Git Handbook

-_By now you are probably wondering what a Git is and why it is important in writing code.
+_By now you are probably wondering what Git is and why it is important in writing code.
 We have you covered with this short article on version control with Git._

 [Link](https://guides.github.com/introduction/git-handbook/)

 ## (4) communicating-using-markdown

-_GitHub is all about collaboration and we collaborate in issues in pull requests.
-Learn how to get your point across with the worlds easiest text formatting syntax._
+_GitHub is all about collaboration and we collaborate in issues and pull requests.
+Learn how to get your point across with the world's easiest text formatting syntax._

 [Link](communicating-using-markdown)